WELCOME TO Young Artist Studio!

 Worth's Bio

-Worth Hages, originally from Tallahassee Florida, has been working for the past twenty years as a director, choreographer and teaching artist in New York City and now here in Grand Rapids, Michigan.
-At Grand Rapids Civic Theatre Worth directed Dragons Love Tacos, Legally Blonde Jr, choreographed Frozen Jr., Hairspray Jr., and Schoolhouse Rocks for the Traveling Troupe.
-Worth has been a teaching artist for The School of Theatre for the past five years and has taught many musical theatre classes as well as directed and choreographed Performance Block productions.
-In New York City, Worth was a teaching artist with acclaimed education theatre programs including TADA Youth Theatre, City Lights Youth Theatre, Inside Broadway, and Wingspan Arts.
-As a professional actress, Worth originated the role of Amber Von Tussle in the first Broadway national tour of Hairspray under the direction of Jack O’Brien.
-Regionally Worth has performed at The Kennedy Center, The 5th Avenue Theatre, TUTS, Arts Center of Coastal Carolina, Gateway Playhouse, and was a soloist with The Boston Pops Orchestra at Symphony Hall.
-Education: Bachelor of Fine Arts in Musical Theatre from The Boston Conservatory; London Academy of Dramatic Arts.
+Worth is a director, choreographer, and teaching artist.
+At The Grand Rapids Civic Theatre Worth directed and choreographed Elephant and Piggie, We’re in a Play and Dragons Love Tacos and choreographed Frozen Jr., and Hairspray Jr. for the mainstage.
+Worth has directed and choreographed numerous School of Theatre Art’s Performance Block productions as well.
+Worth has served as a teaching artist for the past six years at The Civic Theatre and spent the past year working as a mentor and teacher for the inaugural Young Artist Studio.
+While living in New York City for thirteen years, Worth was a teaching artist with acclaimed educational theatre programs including TADA Youth Theatre, City Lights Youth Theatre, and Wingspan Arts.
+As a professional actress, Worth originated the role of Amber Von Tussle in the first national tour of Hairspray.
+Regionally, Worth has performed at The Kennedy Center in D.C., The 5th Avenue Theatre in Seattle, and sung as a soloist with The Boston Pops Orchestra at Symphony Hall.
+She holds a Bachelor of Fine Arts from The Boston Conservatory and attended The London Academy of Dramatic Arts.

 Mikey Winslow